 The Trinity DPS team is comprised of a Director of Public Safety, Supervisors, and Campus Security Officers.
-Campus Security Officers are appointed as Special Police Officers, pursuant to the provisions of the District of Columbia Code, Sections 4-114 and 4- 115, and are regulated by the same guidelines that apply to D.C.
-Commissioned Special Police Officers.
-Campus (Special) Police are not armed and have the same authority as a law enforcement officer to arrest without a warrant for offenses committed within the premises of their geographical area of jurisdiction, or outside the premises, in fresh pursuit of offenses committed on the premises (D.C.
-Code 23-582A).
-Geographical jurisdiction extends to those buildings and properties owned or controlled by Trinity.
+Campus Officers are not armed and have the same authority as a private citizen.
 Security Officers employed by the agency perform their duties pursuant to the provisions of the District of Columbia Municipal Regulations, Title 17, Chapter 21, Section 2100.
 The D.C.
-Metropolitan Police (MPD) has primary jurisdiction and authority in all areas off campus; however, DPS Officers can and do respond to matters concerning students, faculty or staff, that occur in immediate proximity to the campus.
+Metropolitan Police (MPD) has primary jurisdiction and authority in all areas off campus.